 Arden Cho: "Let's go."

 The cast also divulged their hopes for what's next for their characters, with Yoo admitting that she's "pretty much down for anything."
-Cho let it slip that Yoo already has an idea for a sequel, and she already pitched it:
+Cho let it slip that Yoo already has an idea for a sequel, which she pitched:

 Ji-young Yoo: "I mean, I'm pretty much down for anything.
 I can't really probably say it now.
 I’ll say maybe after the movie comes out, but like I already know what I want from a sequel."